Wodan58/joy1/doc/JOYimplJOY.md

 It would be good to have only one definition of equality. `Compare` compares each type with every other type and is a robust way to enforce the same kind of equality in `compare,equal,case,in,has,=,<` and other comparison operators.
 But `in` has a problem: it breaks `grmtst.joy`.
-This was finally solved by using a
-nickname: plus and ast instead of + and *.
+This problem was finally mitigated by using a nickname: plus and ast instead of + and *.

 ONLY_LOGICAL_NOT
 ----------------